moyen-blog/goldmark-extensions/README.md

 ## Markdown Text Snippet

+Include the Goldmark extension with `meta.SnippetExtension(max)` where `max` is the maximum length of the generated snippet.

 ### Markdown Syntax

 There is no specific syntax needed for generating a text snippet.
 The snippet is made up of text from paragraphs within the markdown document only.